router-protocol/router-chain-docs/docs/develop/voyager/voyager-v1.0/different-use-cases/asset-transfers.md

 ---
-title: Token Transfer using Voyager Contracts
+title: Asset Transfers
 sidebar_position: 1
 ---

-As we discussed in the previous section, the Voyager allows us to transfer tokens as well as sequence token transfers and arbitrary instructions.
-In this section, we will explore how you can integrate the Voyager into your smart contracts for cross-chain token transfers.
+As we discussed in the previous section, Voyager allows us to transfer/swap assets between chains.
+In this section, we will explore how you can integrate Voyager into your smart contracts for cross-chain token transfers.

 The functions that can be called on the Voyager for cross-chain token transfers are: